qu1r0ra/template-repo/README.md

 # template-repo

-A template repository for projects.
+A template GitHub repository for programming projects.